LisaMarieKauck/wahlprogrammeRAG2025/2501_Wahlprogramme_RAG/README.md

-# EU AI Act Chat Assistant
+# Wahlprogramme 2025 Chat Assistant

-This project provides an interactive Streamlit-based chat assistant designed to answer questions about the EU AI Act.
-It leverages a retrieval-augmented generation (RAG) system to fetch and present relevant information from the EU AI Act documents, using OpenAI and ChromaDB for document embedding and search functionalities.
+This project provides an interactive Streamlit-based chat assistant designed to answer questions about all Wahlprogramme for the Bundestagswahl 2025.
+It leverages a retrieval-augmented generation (RAG) system to fetch and present relevant information from the EU AI Act documents, using OpenAI and FAISS for document embedding and search functionalities.
+It is based on https://github.com/ingridstevens/EUAIAct:

 ![EU AI Act Chat Assistant](assets/euaiact-rag-chat.png)

 ## Features
-- **Interactive Chat Interface**: Users can ask questions about the EU AI Act and receive real-time answers from the assistant.
+- **Interactive Chat Interface**: Users can ask single questions about the election 2025 and receive 7 real-time answers from the assistant for each Wahlprogramm.
-- **Reference Retrieval**: Provides references to relevant sections of the EU AI Act document in response to user queries.
+- **Reference Retrieval**: Provides references to relevant sections of the respective document in response to user queries for the latest query.
 - **Clear Chat History**: Users can reset their chat history at any time.
 - **Sample Questions**: The sidebar includes sample questions for quick reference.
 - **Document Overview**: Summarizes available documents in the sidebar for easy access.